tobilg/marathon-slack/README.md

 ### Event types

-Each of the following event types is exposed to Slack if not configured via the `EVENT_TYPES` environment variables:
+Each of the following event types is pushed to Slack if not configured via the `EVENT_TYPES` environment variables:

 * `deployment_info`
 * `deployment_success`